28 PhD Viva Questions Your Examiners Will Ask

 24. “What were the practical challenges of carrying out this research, and how did you handle them?”

 Every PhD project hits problems.
 Recruitment falls short.
 Equipment breaks.
-A pandemic closes labs and fieldsites.
+A pandemic closes labs.
 The examiner wants to see how you adapted.
 Pick one or two real challenges, explain what changed, and discuss what you compromised on and why.
 Honesty here is a strength.
 Examiners know research is messy, and they trust candidates who do not airbrush the difficulties out of the story.

 Ethics and positionality